sjnam/mpresty/README.md

-mpResty
+mpresty
 =======
-A version of MathJax, adapted to tex graphics such as metapost, graphviz or tikz
+A web application for TeX graphics such as metapost, graphviz or tikz

-- A web application for TeX graphics that works in all browsers.
-- No more setup for readers.
+No more setup for readers.
 It just works.

 Installation
 ------------